 Explain the importance of collaboration and communication among the interprofessional team to improve outcomes for patients affected by a clavus.

-A clavus or clavi (pleural) is a frequently encountered condition in the out-patient clinic, known colloquially as a corn.
+A clavus or clavi (plural) is a frequently encountered condition in the out-patient clinic, known colloquially as a corn.
 It is one of the many hyperkeratotic lesions of the foot and therefore requires differentiation from other etiologies such as calluses or plantar warts.
 A clavus is a well-demarcated thickened area of the epidermis that has a central core.
 This skin lesion is most commonly found on the foot and is often painful.
 A clavus results from repeated friction, pressure, or trauma to a specific area of the foot.
 A callus is another hyperkeratotic skin lesion that is similar to a clavus.
 It is an area of thickened epidermis with less defined borders and is also the result of repeated mechanical stress.
 Additionally, calluses lack the painful central core seen with clavi.
 Calluses most commonly present on the hands and feet.
-The elderly and the physically active are most commonly affected by clavi.
+The older and the physically active are most commonly affected by clavi.
 Treatment focuses on symptomatic relief and lifestyle modification to prevent future clavus formation.
 By treating this painful and sometimes life-altering skin lesion, physicians can have a profound impact on their patients’ lives.

 Clavi are the result of microtrauma to the epidermis; this is usually in the form of repeated pressure or friction to the affected area.
 Other factors such as physical activity, ill-fitting footwear, and foot deformities causing bony prominences contribute to the development of clavi.
-Diabetic patients and people exposed to unequal frictional forces or who have gait abnormalities are at increased risk of developing a clavus.
+Diabetic patients and people exposed to unequal frictional forces or gait abnormalities are at increased risk of developing a clavus.
 The most common location is the foot, including the dorsolateral aspect of the fifth interphalangeal joint, between the toes, and on the sole.
 The foot is extremely susceptible to the development of clavi due to the amount of repeated mechanical stress introduced to the area daily.

-Repeated mechanical stress to a specific area of the epidermis causes hyperkeratosis, which is defined as the hypertrophy or hyperplasia of the cells within the stratum corneum.
+Repeated mechanical stress to a specific area of the epidermis causes hyperkeratosis, defined as the hypertrophy or hyperplasia of the cells within the stratum corneum.
 Hyperkeratosis is a normal physiologic protective mechanism of the epidermis.
 It becomes pathological when a clavus forms and causes the patient to experience pain.
 This pain results in the central core of the clavus pressing on underlying nervous structures.

 Histopathological evaluation is not necessary for the diagnosis of clavus.
 Therefore, a biopsy of the lesion is a rarity.
-Tissue biopsy of a clavus will demonstrate the increased thickness of all epidermal layers (acanthosis) including a marked increase in the stratum corneum.
+Tissue biopsy of a clavus will demonstrate the increased thickness of all epidermal layers (acanthosis), including a marked increase in the stratum corneum.
 There will also be a decrease in keratinocyte density and an abnormal rete ridge pattern.
 Dermal changes may include fibrosis.

 History and Physical

 Clavi diagnosis is by clinical presentation.
-The history and physical exam are the physician’s greatest tool when making the diagnosis.
+The history and physical exam are the physician’s greatest tools when making the diagnosis.
 The clinician should obtain a history from the patient about symptomatology, physical activity, footwear, and home treatment.
 On physical exam, there will be a sharply demarcated, well-circumscribed area of rough, thickened skin.
 Most importantly, there will be a translucent core in the center of the lesion.
 This core presses into the underlying dermis resulting in pain and inflammation.
-The central core is a distinguishing feature from other hyperkeratotic lesions such as calluses or plantar wart.
+The central core is a distinguishing feature from other hyperkeratotic lesions such as calluses or plantar warts.

 There are two types of clavi: soft and hard.
 Hard clavi are most commonly located on the dorsum of interphalangeal joints of the toes and are dry, rough, horny skin lesions.
-Soft clavi occur in interdigital spaces of the foot where moisture content is high.
+Soft clavi occurs in interdigital spaces of the foot where moisture content is high.
 These lesions can be extremely painful for the patient.
 Look for well-circumscribed macerated tissue in between toes.

 A physician may have difficulty distinguishing a clavus from a plantar wart.
 There are differentiating characteristics that separate the two skin conditions.
 The central core is a defining feature in a clavus.
 Next, skin lines will be preserved with the hyperkeratosis of a clavus and will be absent in a plantar wart.
 Deep palpation by the physician to a clavus will cause pain; this is not the case with plantar warts unless there is severe hyperkeratosis causing pressure on underlying nerves.
 Finally, pinpoint, dark, hemorrhagic foci seen with plantar warts are absent in a clavus.